LC MS and HPLC MS analysis in the laboratory

 LC CAD analysis

-What is LC-MS analysis?
+What is an LC-MS analysis?

-Differences between LC-MS and HPLC-MS techniques
+The differences between LC-MS and HPLC-MS techniques

 The main difference between LC-MS and HPLC-MS lies in the type of liquid chromatography used.